PROGRAM COSTS - TUITION & FEES, TRANSPORTATION, HOUSING AND MEALS - ESTIMATED COSTS

 Check out Cracow Life to learn more about one of Europe's most beautiful and exciting cities.
 The website will give you information about Cracow, including maps, restaurants, hotels, shopping, entertainment, and more!
 Find out more about this great city where you could spend your summer!

-Students are responsible for their own meal.
-Breakfast may be purchased weekdays at the Zaczek for a small cost.
+Students are responsible for their own meals.
+Breakfast may be purchased weekdays at the Bratniak for a small cost.
 Prices in Poland are still very reasonable by Western standards and are subject to modest fluctuation, depending on changes in the Polish economy.
 Students can enjoy a hearty lunch or dinner for the equivalent of $6-$12.
 Elaborate meals are more expensive, but a student can savor the wide expanse of Polish cuisine without taxing the pocketbook.